johnofleek/PiloT/docs/Rpi/RaspberryPi.md

 # Purpose

-Capture notes on Raspberry Pi related information related to integrating the PiloT PCA.
+Document Raspberry information related to integrating the PiloT HAT

-# Development kit
+# Development kit used
 * RPi4
 * Raspbian based on Bullseye